-The pending patent applications, if issued, for our product candidates are expected to expire on various dates as described in "Business-Intellectual Property."
+The pending patent applications, if issued, for our product candidates are expected to expire on various dates as described in "Item 4.
+Information on the Company-Business Overview-Intellectual Property."
 Upon the expiration of our patents that may issue from our pending patent applications, we will not be able to assert such patent rights against potential competitors, which would materially adversely affect our business, financial condition, results of operations and prospects.